astropy/astropy-APEs/APE6.rst

 A few options for `reading MRT files
 <https://aas.org/authors/machine-readable-table-programs>`_ are available, but
 none of them are full-featured.
-[QUESTION: does TOPCAT directly read CDS?
-It isn't explicitly listed as a supported format].
 As far as we know the version in Astropy is the only one being currently maintained.
 It supports much of the standard with regards to the data values and column definitions, but makes no attempt to parse any of the other table metadata.
 Getting an MRT file directly